Mynajobs/HRHIS-DOCUMENTATION/docs/users/user/user.md

 sidebar_label: User
 ---

 All user management activities in HRHIS are performed using Users app.
-These activities include creation, granting and revoking roles as well as disabling user accounts.
+These activities include user account creation,disabling user accounts as well as granting and revoking user roles and authorities.
 To access and use the user module the following steps have to be followed:

 1. Go to application menu and select User application

 ![img alt](/images/openuser.png)

-2. Click on Users, Users module window will open up as in shown below with Users and user Roles tabs.
+2. Click on Users, Users module will expand as shown below with two sections below i.e. System users and Roles & Authorities.

 ![img alt](/images/UserPage.png)